omniprime/100-days-of-code/log.md

 **Today's Progress**: Spent the who time messing with my portfolio page to try and get it to a better place.

 **Thoughts:** I learned a few things about bootstraps positioning.
 I am not a huge fan of their color choices, but I can change that later.
 The hour kind of escaped me.
 I might change it to 2 hours when I am free coding like this.

+### Day 17: January 19th, 2017

+**Today's Progress**: Another hour with the portfolio page and bootstrap

+**Thoughts:** I am having trouble trying to center images of different heights next to each other.
+I am not sure what is causing it yet.
+I think it may be because they are in an <ul> and that is making it follow certain rules.
+I might try and change those out for something else.